NCAR/aircraft_nc2iwg1/README.md

 The fifth (-v) is optional and allows users to select additional variables beyond the standard IWG1 list.
 These variables should be included in a text file in a single row delimited by a single space.
 See example below:

-The sixth (-re) is optional and allows users to have a realtime emulator for complete netCDF files after a given flight is complete.
+The sixth (-er) is optional and allows users to have a realtime emulator for complete netCDF files after a given flight is complete.
 This is intended to be used for testing purposes to mimic the functionality of the script while a flight is in progress.

 ## Argument Format:
 ./nc2iwg1.py -i input_file -o output_file